 Dutch banking services provider ING was founded in Amsterdam in 1991.
 In December 2017, the Dutch bank ING launched a new tool called Katana, purportedly designed to help bond-traders make better and faster pricing decisions.
 According to ING:

 “Katana uses predictive analytics to help traders decide what price to quote when buying and selling bonds for their clients, based on historic and real-time data.”

 Katana was developed by ING’s Financial Markets Global Credit Trading team in London.
 ING believes that the platform can learn from historical and real-time trading data and predict a statistical forecast which traders can use in addition to their natural intuition.

-We were unable to find any demo videos of the product.
 The ING infographic below depicts some of the major features which ING highlights within in the Katana interface (interested readers can see the full infographic here):

 Image from ING